-With more than 350 pediatric cardiac surgical cases requiring cardiopulmonary bypass performed each year at Children’s Medical Center, we offer a Pediatric Cardiothoracic Surgery Fellowship to trainees who have completed thoracic surgery training in our program or elsewhere.
+With more than 350 pediatric cardiac surgical cases requiring cardiopulmonary bypass performed each year at Children’s Health℠, we offer a Pediatric Cardiothoracic Surgery Fellowship to trainees who have completed thoracic surgery training in our program or elsewhere.

-Fellows participate in the pre-operative assessment, intra-operative management, and post-operative care of infants and children who are referred to our Children's Medical Center with a wide variety of complex congenital cardiac surgical conditions.
+Fellows participate in the pre-operative assessment, intra-operative management, and post-operative care of infants and children who are referred to our Children's Health with a wide variety of complex congenital cardiac surgical conditions.
 Fellows develop a knowledge base in congenital heart surgery, including:

 - Advanced cardiac physiology and pharmacology

 - Pathophysiology of noncyanotic congenital heart disease

 - Cardiopulmonary bypass, circulatory arrest, and extracorporeal membrane oxygenation

 - Surgical management of patent ductus arteriosis, coarctation, and anomalies of the aortic arch

 - Surgical management of atrial septal defect, ventricular septal defect, atrioventricular cana defects, artial and total anomalous pulmonary venous return, tetralogy of Fallot, pulmonary atresia with intact ventricular septum, truncus arterosus, transposition of the great vessels, congenital aortic stenosis, congenital malformations of the mitral valve, tricuspid atresia, univentricular heart, Epstein’s abnormality, and hypoplastic left heart syndrome